daos-stack/daos/utils/docker/vcluster/README.md

 !!! warning
     Virtual Docker network such as [bridge](https://docs.docker.com/network/bridge/) are not yet well supported by DAOS.
-Thus, one physical network interface of the host should be choosen for being used by the containers through the Docker [host](https://docs.docker.com/network/host/) network.
+Thus, one physical network interface of the host should be chosen for being used by the containers through the Docker [host](https://docs.docker.com/network/host/) network.